-The Library gratefully accepts donations of materials.
-Much of the Library's collection has been built from donations.
 Herbals from the 1600s, florilegia from the 1700s, popular gardening works form the 1800’s, older journals, and rare research materials are stored in a special collections, climate controlled room.
 Occasionally included in library programs and displays, these items can be viewed by making an appointment with the Curator of Horticultural Literature.

 Over 200 active subscriptions cover a range from magazines for home gardeners to journals for researchers.
 Over 600 titles include early twentieth century publications and current newsletters from regional garden clubs and arboreta.
-Search the catalog with advance seach limited to periodicals to discover what we hold.
+Search the catalog with advance search limited to periodicals to discover what we hold.
 Some of these subscriptions are unique to the Miller Library.

 Please visit the Miller Library Children's Collection, where you'll find hundreds of gardening and nature-related titles for children.
 Subjects include school and home gardening, animals found in the garden, the ecology of gardens in urban settings, basic botany, plant related science projects, and studies of plants in their natural setting.
 Both fiction and non-fiction titles have been selected for their educational value, and all can be checked out.
 An annotated list (pdf) has been created to help with selection.

 Along with the Children’s Collection, explore our Parent/Teacher Resource Collection, packed with curriculum materials, field guides, garden planners, and other useful books for those who get outside with children.

-Nearly 1,000 current wholesale and retail nursery catalogs are filed by name and indexed by subject.
+Over 500 current wholesale and retail nursery catalogs are filed by name and indexed by subject.
 We also keep a record of those nurseries and seed houses doing business online who no longer print a catalog.
 Many of these catalogs are from companies in the Pacific Northwest.
 Current and historic publications from Washington, Oregon, British Columbia, and California north of Lake Tahoe are listed in our online catalog.
-PDF list of catalogs (72 pages).
+PDF list of all catalogs (50 pages).

 VHS tapes and DVDs of famous gardens and flower shows, horticultural techniques and many other subjects are available to check-out, or to watch with a headset on the Miller Library’s VHS/DVD player.